Vintage Guitars

 1971 Shaftesbury 3400 humbucking pickups

 Model 3400 was equipped with dual humbuckers, each with a gold-plated cover.
-Some other Matsumoku 'Les Paul' guitars were given other pickups, notably the Univox U1983 'the Mother'.
+As can be seen, the gold-plating is not particularly durable with string vibrations causing significant wear.
+Some other Matsumoku 'Les Paul' guitars were fitted with other pickups, notably the Univox U1983 'the Mother'.

 1971 Shaftesbury 3400 bridge and tailpiece

-This guitar is fitted with a Gibson-style stop tailpiece and HTF bridge - both gold plated.
+This guitar is fitted with a Gibson-style stop tailpiece and HTF bridge - both gold plated, yet somewhat worn

 1971 Shaftesbury 3400 neck plate